UK regulator clears broadcaster over Piers Morgan's Meghan comments | Entertainment

 - United Kingdom

-Britain's media regulator has ruled that high-profile presenter Piers Morgan did not breach the broadcasting code in his criticism of Prince Harry's wife Meghan on ITV's "Good Morning Britain" breakfast show earlier this year.
+High-profile television personality Piers Morgan did not breach Britain's broadcasting code in his criticism of Meghan, Duchess of Sussex on ITV's "Good Morning Britain" show earlier this year, Britain's media regulator ruled on Wednesday.

-The program attracted more than 41,000 complaints about Morgan's comments on Meghan's Oprah Winfrey interview, including from Meghan herself.
-Morgan left the show following the row.
+The program in March, in which Morgan said he did not believe a word Meghan had said in a landmark interview she and her husband Prince Harry gave to Oprah Winfrey, attracted more than 50,000 complaints.
+Most concerned comments Morgan made on mental health and suicide.
+Meghan, who during the Winfrey interview revealed she had felt suicidal while living like a royal in Britain, complained to both Ofcom and ITV about the program.
+Morgan left his job on the show following the incident.

-"Our decision is that overall the program contained sufficient challenge to provide adequate protection and context to its viewers," Ofcom said in a statement.
-"The program did not breach the Ofcom Broadcasting Code."
+"We decide that overall the program contained sufficient challenge to provide adequate protection and context to its viewers," Ofcom said.
+In an interview that shook Britain's monarchy, Meghan, a Hollywood actor who married Prince Harry in 2018, said the royal family had also rejected her pleas for mental health support.
+The couple has stepped back from royal duties and moved to the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)